msg-systems/WPF-GUI-Localizer/README.md

 ## Introduction

 This library tackles the problem many software projects face: Translations are translated in form of tables, outside of the actual application, lacking the context given inside the application.
-The library offers the functionality to alter translations at runtime as presented in the application, utilizing a pop-up window to alter translations inside the application.
+The library offers the functionality to alter translations at runtime as presented in the application using a pop-up window, as shown below.

 ![Dialog Pop-up Window](Docs/dialog.PNG)